Weijo/2207_coursework1/README.md

 # Outline
 ## Server
 The C2 Server consists of the c2 listener and the terminal
-- **listener.py**
+- **app.py**
-  - This is the c2 listener
+  - This is the c2 listener build on flask
+  - Create your command handlers at the `Command Handler` section and add on to `receiveResult` function for it to be handled
-  - Add on to the `RequestHandler` class to handle your various commands
+  - Add on to `init_database` to create a table for the data you want to exfiltrate
+  - It saves the data into an sqlite file `database.db`, you can check out `sqltest.py` on how to use sqlite3 on python
+  - The logs are saved into `log`, I used `tail -f log` to read the logs

 - **terminal.py**
   - This is the command line portion
   - There are two Terminals